xet7/cloud-pricing-api/CONTRIBUTING.md

     npm run job:init && npm run data:status:dev
     ```

+    If there are DB changes, run `npm run db:setup` to apply them.
+The init job runs this too so this should only be needed if you haven't run that recently.

 7. Prices can be kept up-to-date by running the update job once a week, for example from cron:

     ```sh